Gozala/workspace/pages/w3 account model.md

 - Account [[storage capacity]] is derived from [[account balance]] by a TBD formula.
 - Account can be activated by anyone, by transferring enough funds and increasing capacity to `>0`.
 - Anyone with `account/activate` capability (delegated from [[account DID]]) can activate account by providing a valid email verification proof (that has not been associated with other account).
-	- On activation `did:key:zTreasury` will transfer enough funds into account to increase it's capacity to 1TB.
+	- On activation `did:key:zTreasury` will transfer enough funds into account to increase it's capacity to minimum of 1TB.
-	- Account could transfer some of this funds that will reduce it's capacity accordingly.
+-
 - Accounts are charged for used capacity from available funds.
 - Accounts funds can be used to
 	- Pay for storage at the TBD rate.